-Depending on the offenses, non-compliance with a provision under Environmental Quality Act may be punishable with a maximum fine of up to MYR500,000 and/or imprisonment for a maximum term of up to five years.
-For certain offenses, the offender may be liable to a further fine for each day during which the offense continues after the conviction.
+Depending on the offences, non-compliance with a provision under Environmental Quality Act may be punishable with a maximum fine of up to MYR500,000 and/or imprisonment for a maximum term of up to five years.
+For certain offences, the offender may be liable to a further fine for each day during which the offence continues after the conviction.